csc_summerschool_2019 - csc_summerschool_2019 - Training

 Martti Louhivuori (CSC)

-The 7th CSC Summer School brings together undergraduate and graduate students and postdoctoral researchers in different disciplines of scientific computing.
+The 10th CSC Summer School brings together undergraduate and graduate students and postdoctoral researchers in different disciplines of scientific computing from all over the world.
 The contents consist of lectures and hands-on training on parallel programming, code optimization and other necessary skills in development of scientific software.

 The school is aimed for graduate students working in various fields of science, e.g., chemistry, physics, life sciences, engineering or economics.
 Also undergraduates as well as post-docs will find the school very useful.
-The seven days of school are filled with coding, sports & leisure activities and having good time together.
+The ten days of school are filled with coding, sports, leisure activities and having good time together.
 Be warned, though, that at this time of the year, the sun will not set almost at all in the Nordic night!

 The following topics will be covered (for a detailed program, see further below):